 In 2017, Emilie was commissioned by The London Contemporary Orchestra to write a piece for small string ensemble and live electronics, which received a premiere during the 2017 BBC Proms at The Tanks at Tate Modern.

-Emilie scored Prano Bailey-Bond‘s greatly anticipated debut feature, Censor, a psychological horror set in 1985, against the backdrop of social hysteria surrounding video nasties; Emilie’s score was released on the Bristol based label Invada, and nominated for an Ivor Novello Award.
-Her next score was for the epic World War 2 drama feature, The Forgotten Battle, directed by Matthijs van Heijningen Jr. on Netflix, which was the No. 1 streamed film worldwide on the platform during its first weekend.
+In 2020 Emilie scored Prano Bailey-Bond‘s greatly-anticipated debut feature, Censor, a psychological horror set in 1985, against the backdrop of social hysteria surrounding video nasties; Emilie’s score was released on the label Invada, and nominated for an Ivor Novello Award.
+Her next score was for the epic World War Two drama feature, The Forgotten Battle, directed by Matthijs van Heijningen Jr. on Netflix, which was the No. 1 streamed film worldwide on the platform during its first weekend.

-Emilie has since scored Nathaniel Martello-White‘s The Strays, starring Ashley Madekwe (County Lines) and Bukky Bakray (Rocks), made by The Bureau & Air Street Films for Netflix.
-The film chronicles an upper-middle-class woman’s perfectly crafted life beginning to unravel after the arrival of two shadowy figures in her town.
+Emilie went on to collaborate with director Nathaniel Martello-White with his psych-horror feature, The Strays, starring Ashley Madekwe (County Lines) and Bukky Bakray (Rocks), made by The Bureau & Air Street Films for Netflix.
+The film chronicles an upper-middle-class woman’s perfectly crafted life beginning to unravel after the arrival of two ‘strangers’ in her town.

-Her most recent score is for the upcoming Searchlight Pictures British romantic feature All Of Us Strangers, written and directed by Andrew Haigh and starring Andrew Scott, Paul Mescal, Jamie Bell and Claire Foy.
-The film premiered at the 50th Telluride Film Festival, was Headline Gala feature at the 67th BFI London Film Festival and will be in UK cinemas on 26th January 2024.
+In 2023, Emilie collaborated with Andrew Haigh on the critically-acclaimed Searchlight Pictures British romantic fantasy All Of Us Strangers, written and directed by Andrew Haigh and starring Andrew Scott, Paul Mescal, Jamie Bell and Claire Foy.
+The film premiered at the 50th Telluride Film Festival, was Headline Gala feature at the 67th BFI London Film Festival and received it’s theatrical release in UK cinemas on 26th January 2024.
+Emilie composed the music for The Assessment, which premiered at the 2024 Toronto International Film Festival and is scheduled to be featured at the BFI London Film Festival in October 2024.

 Emilie’s debut album, Like Water Through the Sand was released in November 2015 by the label, 130701 , with her second album Epoques following in Summer 2018.
 Emilie’s track And Light Spills In was included on LEITER’s compilation album, Piano Day Vol. I, in celebration of Piano Day 2021, and Emilie’s third album, Ravage, a deeply personal ‘mourning-diary’, was released in June 2022.